ferhatwi/supabase-kt/README.md

-# Supabase
+# Main client for Supabase libraries
-Main client for Supabase libraries.
 No need to add this dependency individually.
 ## How to use?
 Initialize `Supabase` once with your Project ID and API Key as early as possible by invoking:
 ```kotlin